Introspection or svādhyāyam – the third Niyama

 • In the body, this is the awareness of the movement of consciousness within the body is called sheath of cognition (mano-maya-koṣa) and sheath of awareness of the system (vijñāna-maya-koṣa),

-For instance, when you read this sentence, the primary information you see is derived through its physical attributes (sthūla-śarīra), of alphabets and words that are transmitted through a device.
+For instance, when you read this sentence, the primary information you see is derived through its physical attributes (sthūla-śarīra).
+Next, you cognise the alphabets and words that are transmitted through a device.
 However, your experience of the underlying principles (sūkṣma-śarīra) comes from the quality of your awareness as you decipher the information (mano-maya-koṣa) relating to the subject (vijñāna-maya-koṣa).

 Anecdotes, experiences and situations to help understand introspection (svādhyāyam).